lamr18/AFMgrooves/README.md

 # AFMgrooves
-MATLAB tool developed for the analysis of thermally grooved grain boundaries.
+The AFMgrooves package is a MATLAB tool developed for the analysis of thermally grooved grain boundaries.
 It analyzes .nid Nanosurf AFM files and .xyz files exported from Gwyddion.

 This package was developed as a MEng thesis project in Dr Katharina Marquardt's group at Imperial College London.